yogthos/yuggoth/README.md

 # Yuggoth

+>"Yuggoth... is a strange dark orb at the very rim of our solar system...
+>There are mighty cities on Yuggoth—great tiers of terraced towers built of black stone...
+>The sun shines there no brighter than a star, but the beings need no light.
+>They have other subtler senses, and put no windows in their great houses and temples..."
+> — H. P. Lovecraft, "The Whisperer in Darkness"

-My bare bones blog which can be seen in action [here](http://yogthos.net).
+My blog which can be seen in action [here](http://yogthos.net).

 # Features